rampa2510/openCV-projects/README.md

 ## Download openCV:-

-1)Command line:- pip3 install opencv3.
+1)Command line:- conda install -c menpo opencv(for windows)

-2)https://docs.opencv.org/2.4/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html#table-of-content-introduction
+FOR OS OTHER THAN WINDOWs:- 2)https://docs.opencv.org/2.4/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html#table-of-content-introduction
 Here you will learn how to download openCV on your respective os and also tutorials on openCV.